This page describes an 8-mile loop beginning and ending in Newton Centre. It covers both

 Walk past an old structure that was used to pump water in the aqueduct to the top of Varick Hill.
 You’re now passing the small Varick Hill Conservation Area.

 Walk down the steep hill to East Quinobequin Road, where there is an MWRA building.
 Turn left, and left again onto Quinobequin Road.
 You leave the Cochituate Aqueduct here.

 Walk parallel to Quinobequin Road for about 1.5 miles.
 Although there is parkland on the right side for the entire way, there is a path for only part of the distance.
 At times, you’ll need to walk along the shoulder of Quinobequin Road.
 While walking on the shoulder, be extremely careful with the traffic.
 The path is fairly rough, and crosses some wet spots as it goes along the river edge.
 Please notes that parts of the trail may be impassable in summer due to poison ivy.

 A local naturalist has marked locations along what she calls the “Charles River Wetlands Trail.”
-More information about this route is on this page of our website.
-You can also scan QR code signs placed on posts along the trail.
+You can scan QR code signs placed on posts along the trail.